 AMB21-AR-H-109 Updated on October 18, 2021

-Pregnancy is the period of time between conception and delivery in which a fetus develops inside the uterus.
+Pregnancy is the period between conception and delivery in which a fetus develops inside the uterus.
 This time is divided into trimesters.

 - 1st Trimester: Less than 14 weeks